Internationally Educated Medical Radiation Technologists (IEMRTs)

 - Apply to the Saskatchewan Association of Medical Radiation Technologists (SAMRT) to determine whether you are eligible to have your credentials assessed:

-- Complete and submit the IEMRT Application Form online.
+- Complete and submit the IEMRT Application Form (contact the office for assistance).

 - Pay the non-refundable application fee of $100.00 online (credit card only).